state-of-the-art/matrix-midi-controller/README.md

 ## Known issues

+* Adafruit NeoTrellis PCB:
-* Button can touch led legs and activate the vertical line of board buttons - you can isolate the legs using glue or any other way to fix this.
+    * Button can touch led terminals and activate the vertical line of board buttons - you can insulate the terminals using glue or any other way to fix this.
     * Buttons is quite hard to operate - easy to hit, but to press a number of buttons you need to practice

 You also can check the issues page on GitHub:
 * [Issues](https://github.com/state-of-the-art/matrix-midi-controller/issues)